datalab-dev/covid_worksite_exposure/README.md

 Our curiosity about the spatial and temporal patterns in the data led the DataLab team to build this visualization.
 It also provides a lovely example of many principles of data cleaning, analysis, visual representation, and interpretation that we regularly teach in our workshops.

+To visualize this dataset, we chose to use an interactive web map with a timeline slider.
+The web map component allows users to customize the scale and exent (the view) of the data.
+The timeline allows users to see potential worksite exposures on a particular date, rather than looking at all of the data at once.

 # Workflow

+## Scrape the data

+## Spatial Data
+Join exposure data to the campus buildings spatial data

+## Web Map
+Add the spatial exposures data to the webmap

+The workflow to assemble this web map required several steps.

 limitations of the covid workplace data viz:
 * matching multi-building complexes like "The Green", we had to pick one building footprint (maybe we can merge by name later)